sci-42ver/SICP_SDF/sicp_notes.md

 - > We will see what the problem is and how to solve it in section 4.1.6.
   IMHO just change `(eval (definition-value exp) env)` to incorporate `eval-definition`.
 - > by binding them in the global environment.
 See Section 4.1.4.
+- > He used this framework to demonstrate that there are well-posed problems that cannot be computed by Turing machines (see exercise 4.15)
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5